The Bankrate promise

 While the relatively new industry centered around credit cards was growing steadily from 1951 until the late 1960s, it was not a perfect system.
 Early credit card companies were often discriminatory and would not extend lines of credit to African Americans and other people of color.
 Additionally, women were not allowed to get a credit card without a male co-signer until 1974.

 The pitfalls of the credit card industry didn’t only impact women and minorities.
-In the United States before 1970 there was little to no regulatory legislation protecting card owners.
-This meant no terms and conditions, no standard calculation of APR, and no protection against predatory debt collection.
+Before 1970 there was little to no regulatory legislation protecting card owners in the United States.
+This meant no terms and conditions, no standard calculation of APR and no protection against predatory debt collection.

 This would all change beginning in 1970 when a series of legislation was introduced and passed to help protect credit card owners.
-Landmark legislation included the Fair Credit Reporting Act of 1970, which forced credit card companies to fairly and accurately report information to credit reporting agencies, and the 1974 Equal Credit Opportunity Act that made it illegal for credit card companies to discriminate based on gender and race.
+Landmark legislation included the Fair Credit Reporting Act of 1970, which forced credit card companies to fairly and accurately report information to credit reporting agencies, and the 1974 Equal Credit Opportunity Act, which made it illegal for credit card companies to discriminate based on gender and race.

 The future of credit cards

 Today, the credit card industry is far more regulated and equitable than its predecessor and it is still growing and transforming.
-Physical credit cards are transforming and a new generation of consumer seems to be favoring solely digital banking options.
+Physical credit cards are transforming, and a new generation of consumers seems to be favoring solely digital banking options.
 As the trend continues toward digital-only options, virtual credit cards are also gaining popularity.
 Virtual cards are attached to your physical card, but a different number is generated and they can be used to shop online.
 While this number looks like just a regular credit card number, it provides an added layer of safety by differing from your regular card.

 As time goes on the future of the credit card is not set in stone.
 But if looking at history gives you any indication, credit cards in some form or another are here to stay.